geops/website/content/blog/modern-python-tooling-with-uv/index.en.md

 $ uv lock -f wheels/ --no-index
 ```

-Congtratulations, once uv has nothing left to complain about you have a lock file with the exact same versions pinned as before.
+Congratulations, once uv has nothing left to complain about you have a lock file with the exact same versions pinned as before.

 ### Pre-Commit and CI-Configuration